bareebaree/halluciTATE/README.md

 Work is currently in progress to refactor existing code.
 Bear with me.

-# Requires (definitely not finished!):
+# Requires:

 - BioPython
 - Hugging Face
 - EvoProtGrad
-- Phenix Molprobity
+- Phenix Molprobity (clashscore)
 - Python 3.9
 - Python 3.12
 - temBERTure (requires separate environment with python 3.9)

+Follow instructions for Phenix Molprobity, Hugging Face, EvoProtGrad, and temBERTure from their respective publishers.

 # EvoProtGrad

 I would recommend using a high performance cluster to use EvoProtGrad this way with the larger expert models.
 I used a Tesla A100 and it could take a couple of days to get 10 proteins in a family to run until convergence.

 # Usage

+Run from a root directory. ./pipeline, ./analysis expect ./data, ./results, and ./supplementary_data to be in ./root (or whatever you call it)

 # 1. Downloading fastas
 After downloading your desired PDB IDs from interprot in TSV format, run